-Harrison was an enslaved man owned by University of Mississippi law professor William Forbes Stearns.
-It is not clear what if any work he for the University specifically, or whether he resided on campus.
+Harrison Stearns was an enslaved man owned by University of Mississippi law professor William Forbes Stearns.
+It is not clear what if any work he did for the University specifically, rather than for Professor Stearns, or whether he resided on campus.

 See Harrison Stearns to Mary Jane Ferris Stearns, 16 November 1867, The Gilder Lehrman Collection, 1860-1945, GLC08945.01; Harrison Stearns to Mary Jane Ferris Stearns, 14 January 1868, The Gilder Lehrman Collection, 1860-1945, GLC08945.02.